 \section{Conclusion}

-RRATs like J1913$+$1330 are known to exhibit sporadic bursts in observations with insufficient sensitivity~\citep{McLaughlin09,Bhattacharyya18}.
+RRATs like J1913$+$1330 are known to exhibit sporadic bursts in observations with insufficient sensitivity~\citep{McLaughlin09, Bhattacharyya18}.
 However, in our observation of RRAT~J1913$+$1330 using the highly sensitive FAST telescope, we found that its emission consists of clustered and sequential pulses, with significant variations of more than two orders of magnitude between adjacent sequential pulses.
 The energy distribution of the detected individual pulses exhibited a range spanning three orders of magnitude.
-Our results prove that RRATs can be explained as pulsars with extreme pulse-to-pulse modulation~\citep{Weltevrede06}.
+Our results offer further evidence that RRATs can be explained as pulsars with extreme pulse-to-pulse modulation~\citep{Weltevrede06}.
 This emission pattern could be phenomenologically understood by the cut of the line of sight on the emission beams from wandering sparking spots above the polar cap region.
 Further efforts are invoked to unveil the physics that drives the sparking fluctuation.
 The presence of sequential pulse trains during active phases, along with significant pulse variations in profile, fluence, flux, and width, should be intrinsic to a subset of RRATs.
-However, radio telescopes with limited sensitivity can only detect brighter and infrequent pulses from this kind of RRATs.
+However, radio telescopes with limited sensitivity can only detect brighter and infrequent pulses from this kind of RRAT.

 Our analysis of the properties of individual pulses from J1913$+$1330 indicates that J1913+1330 represents a peculiar source that shares certain properties with populations of nulling pulsars, giant pulses and FRBs from different perspectives.
 A sample of RRATs exhibiting similar properties to J1913+1330 has the potential to significantly enhance our understanding of pulsars, RRATs, and FRBs.
 Therefore, further detailed classification and monitoring of RRATs is encouraged to determine if they share similar properties with J1913$+$1330.
-Telescopes with larger collection areas (such as SKA or FASTA) or wider bandwidths have the potential to unveil the ``true energy distribution'' of more RRATs by detecting their ``weak pulses'' from currently known RRATs.
+Telescopes with large collection areas (such as SKA or the new proposed FAST array) or wide bandwidths have the potential to unveil the ``true energy distribution'' of more RRATs by detecting their ``weak pulses''.